How Does Hydrafacial Work?

 The three components of a hydrafacial treatment are as follows:

-• your dermatologist will use a wand similar to a vortex on your skin to clear away any dirt, debris, or oil that may be lodged deep within your skin pores.
-They might also use a peel which will exfoliate and help to resurface your skin completely.
+• your dermatologist will use a wand similar to a vortex on your skin to clear away any dirt, debris, or oil lodged deep within your skin pores.
+They might also use a peel to exfoliate and help resurface your skin completely.

-• next, your provider will use a vacuum-like attachment on the wand so as to remove debris that might be lodged deep inside your skin pores.
+• Next, your provider will use a vacuum-like attachment on the wand to remove debris lodged deep inside your skin pores.

-• finally, your aesthetician or dermatologist will use an attachment similar to a pen, to deliver a specially formulated moisturizing serum that is loaded with antioxidants.
+• Finally, your aesthetician or dermatologist will use a pen-like attachment to deliver a specially formulated moisturizing serum loaded with antioxidants.

-In some cases, the hydrafacial treatment is followed up by using several other skin care treatments, for instance, light therapy or dermal fillers.
+In some cases, the hydrafacial treatment is followed by several other skin care treatments, such as light therapy or dermal fillers.

-These are intended to be add-on processes and are not strictly part of the hydrafacial procedure itself.
+These are intended to be add-on processes and are not strictly part of the hydrafacial procedure.

-However, many patients opt to have these add-ons performed as well, in order to maximize the benefit they get from a hydrafacial.
+However, many patients opt to have these add-ons performed as well to maximize the benefit of a hydrafacial.

-Once a hydrafacial has been performed on your skin, you should have smoother skin and skin tone that is much more even throughout the facial area.
+Once a hydrafacial has been performed on your skin, you should have smoother skin and a more even tone throughout the facial area.

-The results are immediately noticeable after the procedure has been completed, and you won’t have to worry about any side effects or any visible markers of irritation on your skin.
+The results are immediately noticeable after the procedure, and you won’t have to worry about any side effects or visible markers of irritation on your skin.

-This should answer the question “How does a hydrafacial work?”, and inform you about what to expect if you decide to undergo the procedure.
+This should answer the question, “How does a hydrafacial work?” and inform you of what to expect if you decide to undergo the procedure.

 Leave a Reply